genestack/user-docs/docs/user-guide/quick-start/contributor-gui.md

 <figure markdown="span">
 ![Upload Data](quick-start-images/study-data-tab.png)
-<figcaption>Click on the Data tab to access options for uploading experimental data and attaching additional files</figcaption>
+<figcaption>Click on the <strong>Data</strong> tab to access options for uploading experimental data and attaching additional files</figcaption>
 </figure>

 * On the Data tab, click on the **Add data** button.
 This will open a new window where you can select